emdio/kitteneitor/README.txt

  -Pham Hong Nguyen, author of firstchess
  -Ron Murawski for his generosity
- -Pedro Castro, author of Danasah, for his help and for the creation of Kitteneitor's logo -Alex Guerres, author of Darky, for his help and ideas -The authors of http://chessprogramming.wikispaces.com/ -Tom Kerrigan for TSCP
+ -Pedro Castro, author of Danasah, for his help and for the creation of Kitteneitor's logo -Alex Guerrero, author of Darky, for his help and ideas -The authors of http://chessprogramming.wikispaces.com/ -Tom Kerrigan for TSCP
  -Bruce Moreland for his site